AnneLiseDesolOclock/AnneLiseDesolOclock/README.md

 ###

 <p align="left">I'm a Web Developer student at O'clock School. </p>
-<p>I'm taking training that will allow me to be specialized in web accessibility.</p>
 <p>I live in south of France, where the sun shines 🌞</p>

 ###